RomanoLab/comptox_ai/README.md

-# Comptox ontology
+# `ComptoxAI`
-A modern bioontology for computational toxicology.
+A modern biocomputing infrastructure for computational toxicology.

 - - -

-This is a temporary repository that I'm using to build an ontology to support computational toxicology.
-Shortly, when it is built out enough to support useful inference, discovery, and graph machine learning, I'll merge it into a larger computational toxicology framework.
-In the meantime, check out another incomplete comptox repository of mine: http://github.com/JDRomano2/aop_neo4j.
+`ComptoxAI` is a collection of resources made to enable a diverse range of artificial intelligence applications for computational toxicology data.

+`ComptoxAI` is developed by Joseph D. Romano, PhD, who is currently a member of the Computational Genetics laboratory at the University of Pennsylvania.

 - - -